ekandell/ekandell.github.io/docs/projects.markdown

 - ## Hog and Scheme Contests
 [Hog Leaderboard](https://hog-contest.cs61a.org/winners) \- [Scheme Submission (Abstract Snail)](https://inst.eecs.berkeley.edu/~cs61a/sp21/proj/scheme_gallery/#abstract-snail)
 <br>
-##### I got second place in a strategy contest for the hog dice game in a famously difficult, 1000+ person intro CS class.
+##### I placed second in a strategy contest for the hog dice game in a famously difficult, 1000+ person intro CS class.
 I achieved this using intense recursion and probability to predict what the rest of the game might look like, and basing my choices on that.
 Additionally, in the same class, I won first place in a graphics contest using the Scheme programming language to create an image.
 <br>

-- ## This site!
+- ## Personal Website
 [Github Repo](https://github.com/ekandell/ekandell.github.io)
 <br>
-##### My first foray into using jekyll and markdown in addition to html and CSS to produce a functioning website.
+##### My first foray into using jekyll and markdown in addition to HTML and CSS to produce a functioning website where I can display my projects and accomplishments.
 <br>

 - ## Ultimate Frisbee Team Site